platformsh/platformsh-docs/sites/upsun/src/add-services/mysql/troubleshoot.md

 \texttt{max_connections} = 332
 \end{aligned}

-You can consult the table below for additional example calculations of `max_connections` for all `size` settings and for a number of `max_allow_packet` settings.
+The following table provides additional example calculations of `max_connections` for all `size` settings and for a number of `max_allow_packet` settings.

 <div class="table_component" role="region" tabindex="0">
 <table>